PetrosStav/Research-Artifact-Analysis-NLP-OSS-2023-Paper/README.md

 # Setup

-To setup this repository, clone it, create a new conda environment, activate it and run `"pip install -r requirements.txt"`.
+To setup this repository: clone it, create a new conda environment, activate it and run `"pip install -r requirements.txt"`.

 # Dataset Reconstruction